barmud3/Autonomous-robots_0/README.md

 *  Modify the script's main function to specify the input file path.
 *  Ensure that the file contains the necessary information, including Fix and Raw data.
 Open the Python script containing the code in your preferred Python environment.
 * The script will process the GNSS data, calculate satellite and receiver positions, and generate output files including CSV files containing satellite and receiver positions, as well as a KML file.
+* Add the raw data files in sample folder that can be found in : data -> sample -> drop your raw file here.

 ## Data Preprocessing
 The code begins by reading the input file and extracting Fix and Raw data into Pandas DataFrames for further processing.
 It then cleans and formats the data, ensuring consistency and correctness.